kristov/controlblock/README.md

 When the expression `(+ x y)` is evaluated the symbols "x" and "y" are looked up in this new environment.
 Because they exists and have been bound to values they are replaced in `evalStep()` with their values, and pushed onto the value stack.
 When the "+" symbol is encountered it is discovered in the enviromnment (this time the global "ENV") as a built-in and the values are popped from the value stack.

+## Special forms

+There are X special forms which form the basis of evaluation.
+These are:

+### `lambda`

+A `lambda` expression is a function, defined by argument symbols and a body of expressions to be evaluated.

+    (lambda <args> <body>)

+The expression is evaluated by popping values off the value stack and assigning them by name into an environment according to the symbols in  `<args>`.
+This new environment and the body of the lambda is pushed onto the evaluation stack.
+As expressions in the body are evaluated symbol lookup is done in this new environment.

+### `bind`

+The `bind` expression forms the basis of scoping.
+When a lambda is executed its body is pushed onto the evaluation stack along with an environment of symbols.
+Symbols referenced within the function are resolved using this environment, and `bind` can be used to change this environment:

+    (bind <env> <expression>)

+When evaluated the `<expression>` is pushed onto the evaluation stack with the `<env>` set as the environment.
+The `<expression>` could be a lambda expression (or any expression) and when evaluated the new `<env>` will be used for symbol resolution.
+After evaluation the expression is popped off the stack and the previous `<env>` restored.

+### `quote`

+The `quote` expression simply pushes the value following the `quote` keyword onto the value stack instead of the expression stack.
+Normally only atoms are pushed onto the value stack, and everything else is evaluated.

+    (quote (a b c))

+### `then`

+The `then` expression mostly makes sense only in combination with `cond`:

+    (then <expression>)

+A value is popped off the value stack, and if true the next expression under the `then` on the expression stack is popped and discarded (probably being a `cond`) and replaced by the `<expression>`.
+If false the expression falls through to evaluate the `cond` again.
+You could use `then` without `cond` to make a simple if-then-else branch by manipulating the expression stack:

+    push <else expression>
+    push (then <then expression>)
+    push <test expression>

+First the test is run and the result pushed on the value stack.
+The `then` expression is then evaluated and if true the `<else expression>` is discarded and replaced with `<then expression>`.
+If false the `<else expression>` remains on the stack and is evaluated next.

+### `cond`

+The `cond` expression is used for conditional evaluation (branching):

+    (cond (<test1> <expression1>) (<test2> <expression2>) ...)

+The first test-expression pair is popped from the cond list, then the `cond` and the remaining test pairs are put back onto the expression stack.
+A new `then` expression is pushed on top of that with the expression to be evaluated if true.
+Then the test expression is pushed for evaluation (which should leave a true or false value on the value stack).

+If the `then` expression finds a true value after evaluation of the test, the `cond` underneath it is discarded and the expression pushed onto the expression stack for evaluation.
+If the test is false the `cond` underneath on the expression stack is evaluated again, this time without the first test pair - this continues for as long as there are test-expression pairs and the tests continue to evaluate to false.

+## Importing functions from packages

+When lambda symbols from other package environments are imported into the current environment we need to somehow include a reference to the other environment, so that when we evaluate the body of that lambda, symbol resolution uses that other package's environment and not whatever environment is current.